-Both the election campaign and the election day proceeded peacefully.
-The voters turn-out was registered at 63,5%.
-The majority of Ukrainian citizens with various social, cultural, and political background from all regions of the State, including from the temporarily occupied territory, participated in the vote, confirming full representativeness and legitimacy of the expressed will.
-The citizens from Russia-occupied territory of the Autonomous Republic of Crimea, the city of Sevastopol and certain areas of Donetsk and Luhansk regions could vote at any polling station on the territory under the Government’s control.
+Both the second phase of election campaign and the election day proceeded peacefully.
+The voters turn-out was registered at 62,1%.
+The voters from the Autonomous Republic of Crimea, the city of Sevastopol and certain areas of Donetsk and Luhansk regions, where the election was not held due to temporary occupation by the Russian Federation, could implement their constitutional right at any polling station on the territory under the control of the Government of Ukraine.

 Thank you, Mr. Chairperson.